Logan Tabernacle

 The Logan Tabernacle is a tabernacle of the Church of Jesus Christ of Latter-day Saints (LDS Church) and is located in Logan, Cache County, Utah.
 It is used regularly for church meetings, most often semi-annual stake conferences, seminary graduations, musical concerts, and lectures.
-The tabernacle welcomes visitors and is open for tours each summer from June to September.
-It is the site of many local celebrations, including the city's annual Summerfest Arts Faire held each June on the tabernacle grounds.

 Construction

 Logan tabernacle in 1881, note absence of tower finial and original exterior staircases leading directly to the main level assembly hall.
 These were later enclosed in the renovated west entrance.

 Logan tabernacle west front from Main Street in 1916 with renovated entrance and completed tower.

 The foundation of the tabernacle was begun in 1864.
 The building took twenty-seven years to complete.
 During that time, work was delayed twice.
 In 1873, the building work resumed and the size was enlarged from 60'/106' to 65'/130'.
 The second delay came in 1877 after workers had completed the exterior walls.
 Workers moved from the tabernacle to finish the nearby Logan Temple.
 Work soon resumed with the main assembly hall being finished in 1881; the completed building was dedicated in 1891 by LDS Church president Wilford Woodruff.